STAND. COM. REP. NO. 1372

 Twenty-Ninth State Legislature

 Your Committee on Health, to which was referred S.B.
 No. 501, S.D.
 1, entitled:

 "A BILL FOR AN ACT RELATING TO HEALTH,"

-As affirmed by the records of votes of the members of your Committees on Health and Intrastate Commerce that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 415, S.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 415, S.D.
+As affirmed by the record of votes of the members of your Committee on Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 501, S.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 501, S.D.
 1, H.D.
-1, and be referred to your Committee on Consumer Protection & Commerce.
+1, and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Health,